scikit-rt/scikit-rt/README.md

 The path to a dicom file from which to take the header can be specified via the `header_source` parameter.
 If no path is given but the input source for the Image was a dicom file, the header will be taken from the source.
 Otherwise (e.g. if the file was loaded from a nifti and no `header_source` is given), a brand new header with new UIDs will be created.
 In that case, you can set the following info for that header:
 - `patient_id`
 - `modality`
-- `root_uid` (an ID unique to your institue while will prefix the generated dicom UIDs so that they are globally unique; one can be obtained here: https://www.medicalconnections.co.uk/FreeUID/)
+- `root_uid` (an ID unique to your institue that will prefix the generated dicom UIDs so that they are globally unique; one can be obtained here: https://www.medicalconnections.co.uk/FreeUID/)

 #### Writing to nifti
 If `filename` ends in `.nii` or `.nii.gz`, the image will be written to nifti.
 The nifti will be in canonical format, i.e. in Right, Anterior, Superior configuration.
 (Note that this means the nifti you write out may not be the same as the one you read in).